-Elk meat is renowned for being lean and flavorful.
+Elk steak is renowned for being lean and flavorful.
 But while its low fat content is one of the reasons that elk is healthier than beef, it’s also why you’ll need to cook it with care and consideration to retain its moisture and tenderness.

 The Basics of Cooking Elk Meat